 3-5 cardamom pods, cracked open (omit for AIP)

-While water is boiling, prepare coffee grounds or dandelion coffee in a pot (a french press works great here!).
-Add spices to coffee and add required amount of boiling water.
-Steep for 10-20 minutes, as desired, press down and pour into your favourite autumn mug.
+While water is boiling, prepare grounds or dandelion in a coffee pot (a French press or drip works great!).
+Add spices to grounds and add desired ratio of boiled water.
+Steep for 10-20 minutes (depending on strength desired), press down/run through as normal and pour into your favourite autumn mug.

 Lovely non-AIP coffee additions include: star anise, cashew or hemp milk, medicinal mushroom blend, maca powder, cocoa or vanilla.